jengalas/pz-adventures-jekyll/_posts/2018/2018-09-12-acadia-adventures-2018-day-8.md

 This morning's breakfast was at 2 Cats.
 I could hardly believe that the place was nearly empty, at least inside!
 Even the outer room had no tables-there was merchandise there instead.
 My only thought was that maybe since it was such a warm, dry summer, more people wanted to eat outside and they moved the tables to the porch?

-Our breakfasts were delicious (granola for me and dad [he had yogurt while I had milk], tons of fresh fruit, pancakes for R with cripsy bacon.
+Our breakfasts were delicious (granola for me and dad [he had yogurt while I had milk], tons of fresh fruit, pancakes for R with crispy bacon.
 Waiter was pleasant, funny and pretty prompt.
 Overall a very good meal.

 {% include gallery.html gallery_id="gallery1" class="" %}